-• To improve the bid process, and because of the limited time allowed for bid preparation, CDOT should make an effort in providing as much information as possible on the existing field condition prior to bid.

-- To optimize cost and manpower, duplication of efforts in quality control/quality assurance processes should be eliminated. - To encourage more participation and to promote innovation, stipends should be granted to unsuccessful bidders.
+- To improve the bid process, and because of the limited time allowed for bid preparation, CDOT should make an effort to provide as much information as possible on the existing field condition prior to bid. - To optimize cost and manpower, duplication of efforts in quality control/quality assurance processes should be eliminated. - To encourage more participation and to promote innovation, stipends should be granted to unsuccessful bidders.
 Firms would be taking the risk of losing not only the contract but, the expense of submitting a detailed technical proposal.
 In addition, payment of stipend will allow transportation agencies access to the bidding firms' innovations, which could in turn, be applied to the project. - CMOs should not be considered by CDOT as a negative process, if the intent is to improve finished product and to promote innovations. - Value Engineering (VE), whenever, appropriate should be applied to the design-build projects, even for projects with mandatory requirements.
-However, it is believed that the best way to incorporate a VE feature in a construction project is with a warranty clause.
+However, it is believed that the best way to incorporate a VE feature in a construction project is with a warranty clause. - Risks should be assigned in a balanced manner to the party who can best manage it.
+CDOT through its design-build guidelines has tried to limit the risk to the bidder by addressing high- risk items such as right-of-way, and environmental clearances. - Where extra work is warranted, negotiation of the unit prices becomes a cumbersome task, because of the absence of unit prices.
+This could lead to higher costs for CDOT.
+To eliminate such occurrences, it is imperative to either improve the accuracy of the scope of work or where extra work is warranted have predetermined unit prices (bid tabulation) available.